emilk/eframe_template/README.md

 ## Updating Egui

-As of 2020, Egui is in active development with frequent releases with breaking changes.
-When updating Egui, update the version string in `Cargo.toml` of `egui`, `egui_glium` and `egui_web` (they should match).
-You can also check out the [egui_template](https://github.com/emilk/egui_template/) repository to see what changes has happened to it.
+As of 2020, Egui is in active development with frequent releases with breaking changes. [egui_template](https://github.com/emilk/egui_template/) will be updated in lock-step to always use the latest version of Egui.